-When 25 December falls on a Friday Friday 25 December The provisions for work Except that any employee on a public holiday apply working on 25, 26 and 28 Saturday 26 December The provisions for work December will be entitled on a public holiday apply to two public holidays.
-Sunday 27 December The provisions for work Any employee working on on a Sunday apply all four of these days will Monday 28 December The provisions for work be entitled to a maximum on a public holiday apply of two public holidays and one "Sunday".
+When 25 December falls on a Friday Friday 25 December The provisions for work on a public holiday apply Except that any employee working on 25, 26 and 28 Saturday 26 December The provisions for work on a public holiday apply December will be entitled to two public holidays.
+Any Sunday 27 December The provisions for work on a Sunday apply employee working on all four of these days will be entitled Monday 28 December The provisions for work on a public holiday apply to a maximum of two public holidays and one "Sunday".
 Friday 1 January The provisions for work on a public holiday apply

-When 25 December falls on a Saturday Saturday 25 December The provisions for work on a public holiday apply Except that any employee working on 25, 27 and 28 Sunday 26 December The provisions for work on a public holiday apply December will be entitled to a maximum of two Monday 27 December The provisions for work on a public holiday apply public holidays.
-Any employee working on 25, Tuesday 28 December The provisions for work on a public holiday apply 26 and 27 December or on 26, 27 and 28 December or on all four of these days will be entitled to a maximum of two public holidays and one "Sunday".
-Saturday 1 January The provisions for work on a public holiday apply Except that an employee working on 1 and 3 Sunday 2 January The provisions for work on a Sunday apply January will be entitled to a maximum of one public Monday 3 January The provisions for work on a public holiday apply holiday.
-Any Employee working on all three of these days will be entitled to one public holiday and one "Sunday".
+When 25 December falls on a Saturday Saturday 25 December The provisions for work on a public holiday apply Except that any employee working on 25, 27 and 28 Sunday 26 December The provisions for work on a public holiday apply December will be entitled to a maximum of two public Monday 27 December The provisions for work on a public holiday apply holidays.
+Any employee working on 25, 26 and 27 Tuesday 28 December The provisions for work on a public holiday apply December or on 26, 27 and 28 December or on all four of these days will be entitled to a maximum of two public holidays and one "Sunday".
+Saturday 1 January The provisions for work on a public holiday apply Except that an employee working on 1 and 3 January Sunday 2 January The provisions for work on a Sunday apply will be entitled to a maximum of one public holiday.
+Any Monday 3 January The provisions for work on a public holiday apply Employee working on all three of these days will be entitled to one public holiday and one "Sunday".